elizabrock/CSSE-280-Fall-2020/project.md

 ---
 layout: default
-title: CSSE-280 Winter 2020 Project
+title: CSSE-280 Spring 2020 Project
-description: The project for CSSE-280 Winter 2020
+description: The project for CSSE-280 Spring 2020
 ---

 Note: Each milestone's description is a clickable link!